🎧 Play the Audio

 I hit *MVP, and it feels great.
 Sure, I wanted to be finished sooner and all that.
 I got it though.
 Now, I can get to the stuff I’m more comfortable with — design.
 You don’t know what I’m talking about?
 Don’t worry, I explain in a paragraph below.

-Play song
+Play the song in my head

 I’ll be styling my React application, Smilestones, using Google’s Material Design elements and styles via the Material UI library (MUI).
 I chose MUI because I saw another student developer’s live demo, and it looked so damn sleek and clean.
 I appreciate uniformity, and from what I’ve seen so far of available design libraries, Material Design, looks like exactly what my brain loves.